andgordio/mockupless/docs/Courses/LayoutBasics/Positioning/flex-1.md

   (<a href='https://codepen.io/andgordy'>@andgordy</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

-There are multiple ways to achieve something in CSS, and every solution has its advantages.
-Iterating is at the core of the prototyping workflow, so the best solution is the one that allows you to change layouts quicker.
+There’s always a number of ways to achieve something in CSS, and every solution has its advantages.
+Since iterative design is at the core of the prototyping workflow, the best solution is the one that allows you to change layouts quicker.
 There’s a property, `flex: 1`, that tells a child container to take **all space inside the parent container that is not taken by other children**.
 You will be surprised by how many applications this property has, but first, let’s apply it to the first child container from the example above:

 ```html
 <div style="display: flex;">